gdewael/cpg-transformer/README.md

 # CpG Transformer

-This repository contains code, pre-trained models and instructions on how to use CpG Transformer for imputation of single-cell methylomes.
+This repository contains code, pre-trained models and instructions on how to use CpG Transformer TODO link for imputation of single-cell methylomes.
 A stand-alone version of our novel 2D self-attention mechanism is available at ...
+TODO link

 <details><summary>Table of contents</summary>